 Global and Local Convergence

 The environmental justice movement is increasingly forging alliances with global climate action groups, recognizing that local struggles are part of a larger planetary crisis.
-This convergence amplifies their voice and broadens their influence on international climate policy discussions.

 At the local level, community organizers are successfully mobilizing residents to resist new polluting developments and demand accountability from local officials.
 This dual approach signifies a potent force within the broader scope of social justice movements 2026.